Saint Thomas Christians: Classical period

 The great distances involved and the geopolitical turmoil of the period caused India to be cut off from the church's heartland in Mesopotamia at several points.
 In the 11th century the province was suppressed by the church entirely, as it had become impossible to reach, but effective relations were restored by 1301.
 However, following the collapse of the Church of the East's hierarchy in most of Asia later in the 14th century, India was effectively cut off from the church, and formal contact was severed.
 By the late 15th century India had had no metropolitan for several generations, and the authority traditionally associated with him had been vested in the archdeacon.

 MS Vatican Syriac 22 is the oldest known Syriac manuscript copied in India.
-It is a lectionary of Pauline Epistles copied on AD 1301 (1612 AG) in Kodungallūr (Cranganore, ܫܸܢܓܲܲܠܐ) at the Church dedicated to Mar Quriaqos.
+It is a lectionary of Pauline Epistles copied in 1301 AD (1612 AG) in Kodungallūr (Cranganore, ܫܸܢܓܲܲܠܐ) at the Church dedicated to Mar Quriaqos.

 MS Vatican Syriac 22 has the following passage about the "Catholicos-Patriarch of the East" and the "Metropolitan of India" in folio 93r- 94v:

 This holy book has been copied in the royal, renowned and famous town Shengala, which is in Malabar in the land of India, in the holy Church dedicated to the Mar Quriaqos, the glorious martyr... whilst our blessed and holy father Mar Yahballaha the fifth, the Turk, qatoliqa Patriakis of the East, the head of all the countries, was great governor, holding the offices of the Catholic Church of East, the shining lamp which illuminates its regions, the head of the pastors and Pontiff of the pontiffs, Head of great high priests, Father of the fathers...
 The Lord may make long his life and protect his days in order that he may govern her, a long time, for her glory and for the exaltation of her sons.
 Amen...

 And when Mar Jacob, Metropolitan Bishop was the overseer and governor of the holy see of Saint Thomas the Apostle, that is to say governor of us and of all the holy Church of the Christian India.
 May God grant him strength and help that he may govern us with zeal and direct us according to the will of his Lord, and that he may teach us His commandments and make us walk in His ways, till the end of time, through the intercession of the holy Apostle St. Thomas and all his colleagues !
 Amen!..